agnelamodia13/Sample1/README.md

 # FEJStesting
 Testing Front End Javascript with Karma, Jasmine, and Travis CLI

-##This repo serves as an example to guide you in testing your front end javascript.
+##This repo serves as an example to Guideuide you in testing your front end javascript.

 ##Dependencies
 - Node